FoundationDB/fdb-kubernetes-operator/README.md

 1. Change your current directory to $GOPATH/src/github.com using the command `cd $GOPATH/src/github.com` and run `mkdir foundationdb` to create the directory `foundationdb`.
-2. CD into newly created directory and clone this github repo inside `$GOPATH/src/github.com/foundationdb`.
+2. CD into the newly created directory and clone this github repo inside `$GOPATH/src/github.com/foundationdb`.
 3. Run `config/test-certs/generate_secrets.bash` to set up a secret with self-signed test certs.